AutoJenny/blog/docs/database/sql_management.md

   - See `app/templates/db/index.html`.
   - JavaScript fetches `/db/tables` and renders groups/tables as accordions.
   - If no groups or tables are found, a message is shown.
+  - The UI is robust to errors and empty states, and is fully accessible.

 ## Usage
 - Visit `/db/` in your browser (admin access required).